 An unsurpassable wildlife experience in Africa's most famous park

-Our August departure is a special rhino conservation departure with an altered itinerary where we have the opportunity to assist a local vet with the assessment, micro-chipping and ear-notching of one of the 130 White rhinos which inhabit the Klaserie/Timbavati private game reserve (please see special departure trip notes for more details of this special itinerary).
-You can also extend your time in S. Africa either by combining this trip with Cape Town and the Garden Route (AZW) or by organising a Cape Town extension.
+We also have special rhino conservation departures (May and August) with an altered itinerary where we have the opportunity to assist a local vet with the assessment, micro-chipping and ear-notching of one of the 130 White rhinos which inhabit the Klaserie/Timbavati private game reserve (see special departure trip notes for more details of this special itinerary).

 What makes this trip responsible?